cs3110/textbook/src/chapters/preface/install.md

 able to launch VS Code from the terminal.

 Fourth, on **Windows only**, open the Command Palette and run the command "WSL:
 Connect to WSL".
-(If you on Mac, skip ahead to the next step.)
+(If you're on Mac, skip ahead to the next step.)
 The first time you do this, it will install some additional software.
 After that completes, you will see a "WSL: Ubuntu" indicator in the bottom-left of the VS Code window.
 **Make sure that you see "WSL: Ubuntu" there before proceeding with the next